Venezuelans: Ethnic groups

 (including the Arabs/West Asians) and other recent immigrants.
 The autosomal DNA genetic composition of population in Venezuela, is 60.60% of European contribution, 23% of Amerindian contribution, and 16.30% of African contribution.

 Moreno population of Venezuela in 2011.

 White population of Venezuela in 2011.

 Amerindian population of Venezuela in 2011.

 Afro-descendant population of Venezuela in 2011.

+Moreno (Mestizo) population of Venezuela in 2011 (dots = people, shading = population share, hexagons = higher concentration areas).

+White population of Venezuela in 2011 (dots = people, shading = population share, hexagons = higher concentration areas).

+Amerindian population of Venezuela in 2011 (dots = people, shading = population share, hexagons = higher concentration areas).

+Black and Afrodescendant population of Venezuela in 2011 (dots = people, shading = population share, hexagons = higher concentration areas).

 Morenos

 Many of the indigenous peoples were absorbed into the Moreno population, because of the heavy mixture of European and African people.
 They represent over half of the country's population (about 51.6%).
 This proportion is beginning to decrease, though, as mixed lower income Venezuelans are more likely to flee to other South American countries.

 Europeans

-Early European settlers and post-independence immigrants were mostly Spanish colonists, but a high number of other Europeans brought in were from Portuguese, Italian, and German immigrants to the region in the middle 20th century by the Petroleum Growth, and in much smaller numbers of French, English, Portuguese, Polish, Russian, Greek, Scandinavian, Romanian, Ukrainian and Hungarian communities who immigrated during the Second World War and the Cold War.
+Early European settlers and post-independence immigrants were mostly Spanish, but a high number of other Europeans brought in were from Portuguese, Italian, and German immigrants to the region in the middle 20th century by the Petroleum Growth, and in much smaller numbers of French, English, Portuguese, Polish, Russian, Greek, Scandinavian, Romanian, Ukrainian and Hungarian communities who immigrated during the Second World War and the Cold War.
 300,000 Italians and an equal numbers of Spaniards and immigrated in the 1940s and 1950s, and earlier who were fleeing from the Spanish Civil War (1930s).

 Up to 95% of Venezuelans live principally in important urban areas like Greater Caracas, Maracaibo, Maracay, Valencia, Lecheria, Barquisimeto/Cabudare, Colonia Tovar, Punto Fijo; the Andean States, Margarita Island and Araya Peninsula.
 They represent almost half of the population with 43.6% self-identifying as ‘blanco’ (white) in the 2011 census.